Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Footer Social Icons - Exists on [every page](index.html) and allows users to access the brands social media platforms.
 * [Hero Image Carousel](index.html) - Allows potential clients to view examples of the brands products.
 Creates immediate connection and emmotional response.
 * [Call to Action Button](index.html) - Guides potential clients towards the shop page via "Shop Now" button to lead them into making a purchase.
 Reduces steps to point of purchase.
+* Hero Image - Exists on [shop.html, about.html and contact.html](shop.html) - Grabs the users attention and allows users to view examples of the products on offer.
+Also helps improve the UX.
 * [Shop Item Cards](shop.html) - Lists items available for purchase in a clear grid view.
 Each card provides an image of the product, a brief description of the product, the products price and a button to add the product to basket.
 * [About Paragraph](about.html) - Provides information about the brand without overloading the client with information.
 * [Promotional Video](about.html) - Allows potential clients to connect with the brand, see what inspires their designs and get insight into a photo shoot.
 Creates connection and emmotional response.